grandey/grandey.github.io/index.md

 ## About
 My science research interests include global climate modeling and climate processes, particularly the climate impacts of aerosols — particles suspended in the atmosphere.
 Aerosols scatter and absorb sunlight; and they provide the cloud condensation nuclei on which cloud droplets form.
 Aerosols and clouds are responsible for some of the largest uncertainties in projections of future climate.

-I completed my DPhil (PhD) in Atmospheric, Oceanic and Planetary Physics, working as part of the Climate Processes group at the University of Oxford.
-From 2012 to 2018, I worked at the Center for Environmental Sensing and Modeling (CENSAM), part of the Singapore-MIT Alliance for Research and Technology (SMART).
-As of April 2019, I am still a Research Affiliate with SMART-CENSAM, although I have been transitioning to a career break in order to spend more time pursuing other interests.
+I completed my DPhil (PhD) in Atmospheric, Oceanic and Planetary Physics, working as part of the Climate Processes group at the _University of Oxford_.
+From 2012 to 2018, I worked at the _Center for Environmental Sensing and Modeling (CENSAM)_, part of the _Singapore-MIT Alliance for Research and Technology (SMART)_.

 ![Photo](dsc08007_small.jpg)